jourquin/Nodus/devtools/tests/README.md

 and rebuild to compare the previous full-detail projection.
 It operates independently of `displayMapComputingTimes`, so simplification can remain enabled without console output.

-The first version simplifies ordinary 2D shapefile **polylines in Mercator**, Nodus's default projection.
+The optimization simplifies ordinary 2D shapefile **polylines in Mercator and Equal Earth**.
 Roads, railways and waterways can benefit when they contain many intermediate vertices.
 It preserves endpoints and removes bends below a **0.75-pixel screen tolerance** (apart from floating-point projection rounding).
 Zooming in automatically restores the necessary vertices.
 It does not hide links or change their classification, widths or colors.
 Points, polygons, other projections, short lines, selected lines, custom line subclasses and arrowheads use ordinary full-detail projection.
 Source lines spanning half the world or crossing the date line also keep full detail.
+In Equal Earth, lines spanning 90 degrees of longitude or more also retain full detail to preserve OpenMap's world-wrap decisions at rounded pixel boundaries.

 OpenMap's SHP loader creates **great-circle lines**, even for detailed roads and railways.
 These are supported alongside straight and rhumb lines.
 For great-circle geometry, half the tolerance